 - Saline nasal rinses can help remove mucus.

-- Inhaling steam, such as during a hot shower, can help loosen mucus.
+- Inhaling steam, such as during a hot shower, can help loosen and drain mucus.

 - Drink plenty of water to stay hydrated and healthy.